Cultivating awareness

 meet sharon smith-carter, clinical somatic educator & yoga teacher, AWA group circle facilitator

-In 2013, Sharon began studying somatics in the tradition of Thomas Hanna with Essential Somatics.
-She completed the Somatic Movement Educator training, followed by the three-year Clinical Somatic Educator program.
-She later joined the Essential Somatics training team, mentoring trainees in the ES Movement Teacher Training.
+In 2013, Sharon began studying the somatic work of Thomas Hanna with Martha Peterson through Essential Somatics, completing both the Somatic Movement Educator training and the three-year Clinical Somatic Educator program.
+She later joined the Essential Somatics training team and is a registered member of ISMETA, holding RSME and RSMT designations.

-With over 26 years of teaching, Sharon brings knowledge, humour, and compassion to her work.
-She thrives in supporting seasoned bodies—helping people stay mobile, capable, and connected to moving well as they age.
-She also offers mentorship and professional development for somatic movement and yoga teachers.
-Her hope is simple: keep moving, cultivate awareness, and stay connected to what you love.
+With over 26 years of teaching experience, Sharon brings knowledge, humour, and compassion to her work.
+She is especially drawn to helping people stay mobile, capable, and connected to moving well as they age, while also offering mentorship and professional development for movement teachers.

-When she’s not teaching, she might be knitting, walking her pup, exploring family ancestry, or paddling at the cottage with her husband.
+When she’s not teaching, Sharon might be knitting, walking her pup, exploring family ancestry, or paddling at the cottage with her husband.

 meet